Dionysia-Theodora Avgerinopoulou: Career

 Service of the European Commission in Brussels, Belgium.
-As an international attorney, Avgerinopoulou also specializes in international investment projects (project management and project finance) of environmental and energy enterprises, where she holds a successful track record.
 Avgerinopoulou has worked as a researcher at the Yale Center for Environmental Law and Policy on legal and policy research on Global Environmental Governance issues, the Yale Law School on International Environmental Law issues, good governance and corruption, and the Center for Environmental and Land Use Law of the New York University School of Law..
 In March 2010, Avgerinopoulou was assigned Deputy Secretary of Volunteerism and NGOs for the New Democracy Party and held this position until January 2011, when she was appointed as the Deputy Head of the Environmental Policy Sector of the New Democracy Party.